All Products

 Configure CPU and memory requests for the containers in the workflow

-Workflow clusters preferably use preemptible elastic container instances to run workflows.
-When preemptible elastic container instances are out of stock, pay-as-you-go elastic container instances are used.
-This efficiently reduces the cost of workflows.
+Workflow clusters preferably use preemptible elastic container instances.
+Pay-as-you-go elastic container instances are also used for cost optimization.
 The protection period of preemptible elastic container instances is 1 hour.
 Make sure that each step in your workflow can be completed within 1 hour.

-• The system automatically selects matching elastic container instances for workflows whose container resource requests are equal to or higher than 2 vCPUs/4 GiB.
 The following table describes the supported CPU and memory requests.
-We recommend that you do not set the CPU request to more than eight vCPUs.
+We recommend that you do not set the CPU request to more than 8 vCPUs.

 vCPU